XXI. Mesoamerika-Tagung 2018

 In accordance with the decision taken at our previous meeting the conference languages will be English, Spanish and German — in case you wonder why this call arrives in your hands in English and not in German.
 Another innovation will be a review-and-acceptance-process for proposed papers.

-Proposals for papers adressing topics within the main theme of the conference as well as other current Mesoamericanist research from ethnographic, ethnohistorical and archaeological angles are due in abstract format (500 words) no later than October 31, 2017.
-Notifications of acceptance will be sent out by November 30, 2017.
+Proposals for long (45 min) or short (10 min) papers adressing topics within the main theme of the conference as well as other current Mesoamericanist research from ethnographic, ethnohistorical and archaeological angles are due with their corresponding abstracts no later than December 10, 2017.
+Notifications of acceptance will be sent out by December 22, 2017.

 Please email to: email@example.com